23 June 2022

 That’s one takeaway from the recall issued by vegan meal delivery service Daily Harvest.
 With the reports that led to the recall and the fallout all playing out on social media, the issue illustrates how safety and trust remain cornerstones for a brand.

-With an eye toward lessons for other consumer companies, The Current explored how this unfolded, and contact crisis communications experts for insights about the response and next steps.
+With an eye toward lessons for other consumer companies, The Current explored how this unfolded, and contacted crisis communications experts for insights about the response and next steps.

 Founded in 2015, Daily Harvest reached unicorn status in 2021, growing with a combination of plant-based meals and a subscription model.
 It launched its French Lentil + Leek Crumbles on April 28, calling the product “a versatile plant-based crumble made entirely from real ingredients like lentils, nuts, seeds, and vegetables.”